florianmahner/torch-multipletests/README.md

 Simple Pytorch implementation of `statsmodels.stats.multitests.multipletests` to control for False-Discovery-Rates and correct p values on GPU for accelerated training and evaluation.

-The functionality is currently limited.
-The implementation right now supports correcting for multiple comparions using Bonferroni (one-step), Benjamini/Hochberg (non-negative) and Benjamini/Yekutieli (negative) methods.
+The functionality is currently limited compared to the original implementation.
+Right now supported the implementation only supports correcting for multiple comparions using Bonferroni (one-step), Benjamini/Hochberg (non-negative) and Benjamini/Yekutieli (negative) methods.
+Feel free to contribute.

 ## Installation